Subject Outline / Aim

 The curriculum outline for KS3 can be seen below:

-Each unit of work is aimed at preparing pupils for KS4 where they have the opportunity to choose Computer Science, Information Technologies or Creative iMedia.
+Each unit of work is aimed at preparing pupils for KS4 where they have the opportunity to choose Information Technologies or Creative iMedia.

 Learning Journey